‘Days Of Our Lives’ Spoilers: Stefano On The Run, Is Marlena Bait?

-Days Of Our Lives spoilers have been released, and we’re hearing that Marlena might come face to face with Stefano real soon if all goes according to plan.
-A report via Celebrity Dirty Laundry detailed that Marlena will offer herself as bait for Stefano.
+Days of Our Lives spoilers have been released, and Marlena might come face to face with Stefano soon if all goes according to plan.
+A report via Celeb Dirty Laundry detailed that Marlena will offer herself as bait for Stefano.

 As fans of Days of Our Lives are aware, it was revealed that Stefano is very much alive in Prague.
-Everyone had thought that Hope had killed him in a misguided revenge plot for losing Bo.
+Everyone believed that Hope had killed him in a misguided revenge plot for losing Bo.
 It was also suspected by viewers that Stefano might be alive since he’s a pro at escaping death, and it turns out their suspicions were right.
 Days of Our Lives fans found out that he was photographed alive in Prague.
-As a result, Hope’s partner Rafe, along with Steve, Paul, Kayla, and Marlena took the trip to capture him.
-All of them have their own motives, in addition to Rafe proving Hope’s innocence.
+As a result, Hope’s partner Rafe, along with Steve, Paul, Kayla, and Marlena, took the trip to capture him.
+All of them have their own motives in addition to Rafe proving Hope’s innocence.

 ‘Days of Our Lives’ Spoilers: Stefano’s Fate Is A Game Changer For Hope https://t.co/CkklGagdLf pic.twitter.com/NkDpVJvR8f